Content Formatting

 special or foreign character

-The Omega symbol is used to add special or foreign characters.
-Use the Omega symbol to enter the following characters (and more) into the body of text.
+The Omega button is used to add special or foreign characters.
 To enter them into the Title field, you will need to use the keyboard or cut and paste.

-Used to style text as code, using a monospace font and has only specialized use cases.
+The last button is used to style inline text text as code, using a monospace font.
+It has only specialized use cases.

 Used to control the format and purpose of the text.
 Headings start at heading level 2 instead of level 1 because level 1 is always reserved for the page title.
 See more information on heading styles below.
 The "Formatted" option should be used for pre-formatted text only, like a block of code.